Important Notice

 • Information about your use of our website, such as your IP address, which is a unique number identifying your computer, including personal data gathered using cookies.

-We also collect information from publicly available sources and third-party databases made available to the insurance industry for the purposes of reducing fraud and financial crime as well as any other third-party databases where your personal data may be held, provided such third parties have lawful bases on which to share such personal data with us.
+We also collect information from publicly available sources and third-party databases made available where your personal data may be held, provided such third parties have lawful bases on which to share such personal data with us.

 Purposes for which we process your personal data The basis on which we can do this (this is what the law allows) In order to perform our contractual obligations to you.
-This would include our fulfilling your requests for membership services insurance services and professional learning services (including obtaining insurance for you, fulfilling requests for mid-term adjustments and obtaining renewals) The processing is necessary in connection with any contract that you may enter into with us
+This would include our fulfilling your requests for membership services and professional learning services The processing is necessary in connection with any contract that you may enter with us.

 To assist in the prevention and reduction of fraud and other financial crime The processing is necessary for us to comply with the law and our legal requirements